top of page

 A Glimpse into the History of Barbarine

-Barbarine's history is deeply rooted in ancient civilizations, where it was celebrated for its medicinal properties.
+Barbarine's history is deeply rooted in ancient civilisations, where it was celebrated for its medicinal properties.
 This herb is believed to have originated in regions of North Africa and the Mediterranean, where traditional healers cultivated it.
 Ancient texts reveal its use in treating various digestive and inflammatory ailments.
 Over time, Barbarine travelled across cultures, entering Ayurvedic and traditional Chinese medicine systems.

 Nutritional Composition of Barbarine